 Alan became seriously ill in December 1950 and spent most of the next year in hospital.

 His comeback in 1953 evoked memories for The News football writer Lawrie Jervis of one of the greatest single-handed defensive efforts he had seen as Alan vainly tried to stave off a rampant West Torrens at Norwood Oval in 1948.
-Jervis wrote: "He played an almost superhuman game at centre half-back and at the end was so exhausted from incessant marking and driving back countless assaults that he had to be assisted from the ground.
+Jervis wrote: "He played an almost superhuman game at centre half-back and at the end was so exhausted from incessant marking and driving back countless assaults that he had to be assisted from the ground."
+Alan played only four games in 1948 and was not in the team which turned the tables on Torrens in the grand final.

 Alan won Norwood's award for best utility in 1953 but was forced to retire because of illness the following season.
 One of his greatest fans was his father, Canon Harold Giles, who forgave him and his brother Doug their sins (such as loudly revving up their car outside St Matthew's Church, Marryatville, while Harold was trying to conduct a service inside).